Open Korean Corpora: A Practical Report: Open Datasets

-\paragraph{Zeroth [doc, com, rd]} is an automatic speech recognition (ASR) dataset that contains approximately 50 hours of well-refined training data\footnote{\url{https://github.com/goodatlas/zeroth}}.
+\paragraph{Zeroth (2018)} \texttt{ [int'l, all, rd]} \\ is an automatic speech recognition (ASR) dataset that contains approximately 50 hours of well-refined training data\footnote{\url{https://github.com/goodatlas/zeroth}}.
 The speech corpus is provided free upon request and can be utilized for both research and commercial purposes.